Back to Parmenides: The problems with quantizing gravity

-And we should also be wary that the Hamiltonian formalism might be throwing the baby out with the bathwater.
-The freedom to refoliate spacetime implied by \eqref{equ:Hamiltonian} also contains the generator of time evolution.
+The constraints \eqref{equ:Hamiltonian} are commonly thought to guarantee that observables of the theory should not depend on the auxiliary `foliation' of spacetime.
+As we will see in this section, there are multiple issues with this interpretation.
+Famously, \eqref{equ:Hamiltonian} also contains the generator of time evolution.
 In other words, time evolution becomes inextricably mixed with a certain type of gauge-freedom, leading some to conclude that in GR evolution is ``pure gauge".
-This is one facet of what people have called ``the problem of time" (see e.g. \cite{Isham_POT}).
+This is one facet of what people have called ``the problem of time" (see e.g. \cite{Isham_POT, PoT_Anderson}).
+It is related to the picture of ``block time" -- the notion that the object one deals with in general relativity is the \emph{entire} spacetime, for which the distinction between past, present and future is not fundamental.
+The worry is that the Hamiltonian formalism might be freezing the bathwater with the baby still inside.
+What can we salvage in terms of true evolution?

+Even in the simplest example, it is not clear that the \lq\lq{}refoliation invariance\rq\rq{} interpretation is tenable, as shown by Torre et al \cite{Torre_evolution}.
+For a scalar field propagating in Minkowski spacetime between two fixed hypersurfaces, different choices of interpolating foliations will have unitarily inequivalent Schroedinger time evolutions.

+But what about more broadly?
+What can we say about the attempt to represent relativity of simultaneity in the Hamiltonian --- both classical and quantum mechanical --- setting?
+In this section I will investigate this question.
+The conclusion will be that, at least from the quantum mechanical perspective, it might make little sense to implement refoliation invariance.
+I contend that this is because local time reparametrization represents an effective, but not fundamental symmetry.
+I.e. I contend that \emph{invariance under refoliation is not present at a quantum mechanical level, but should be recovered dynamically for states that are nearly classical.}

+In the following two subsection, I will expand first on obstacles for a quantization of refoliation symmetry in the Hamiltonian setting, and then in the Lagrangian setting.
+I will expound on how these two types of obstacles point to timelessness as a possible resolution.